The Kinks Are the Village Green Preservation Society: 1966–1967

 The Kinks first recorded "Village Green" at the beginning of the sessions for Something Else on 24–25 November 1966.
 They re-recorded the song in February 1967.
 Though the song was recorded during the sessions for Something Else, Ray did not include it on that album in September 1967.
 In November, the Kinks shifted to working on a project tentatively titled Village Green, at that time still envisaged as a Ray solo project.
 Ray wrote most of Village Green's songs from late 1967 into 1968, though he later suggested that several had been half-finished from years earlier.
 He generally composed songs on his Fender Malibu acoustic guitar in his living room at 87 Fortis Green, North London.

 The band began rehearsing Ray's new songs at his home in late 1967.
 Around the same time, they stockpiled studio recordings for later use without initially knowing when or in what format they would be released.
 "Mr. Songbird" and numerous other songs on Village Green may date to around this period.
-Between late 1967 and early 1968, the Kinks remained generally inactive as a band; Dave spent time promoting his recent solo single "Susannah's Still Alive", while Ray wrote weekly songs for the BBC variety series At the Eleventh Hour between 30 December and 2 March.
+Between late 1967 and early 1968, the Kinks remained generally inactive as a band; Dave spent time promoting his recent solo single "Susannah's Still Alive", and Ray wrote weekly songs for the BBC variety series At the Eleventh Hour between 30 December and 2 March.